8 Books That Teach Your Kiddos To Be Kind To Others!

 books that teach kindness

-In light of recent current events, we wanted to share some of our favorite books that teach your kiddos to be kind to others.
+With Random Acts of Kindness Day on Feb.
+17, we wanted to share some of our favorite books that teach your kiddos to be kind to others!
 The importance of teaching children to be kind to all people regardless of race, gender, upbringing, socioeconomic status, sexuality or religion is something that Giggle Magazine strives to convey to our readers.
 Use these books to help teach your children the importance of being kind to everyone.

 The theme of this book is to accept others regardless of their differences.

-This book enlightens readers that we must not form opinions about others before getting to know them.
+This story enlightens readers that we must not form opinions about others before getting to know them.

 A playful book that uses the golden rule to show how to be a good friend and neighbor.

-4. Have You Filled a Bucket Today?
-A Guide to Daily Happiness for Kids
+Have You Filled a Bucket Today?
+A Guide to Daily Happiness for Kids.

 By Carol McCloud